tracytrangvu/UCIproject1/README.md

 ### Description of the Topology

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+The main purpose of this network is to expose a load-balanced and monitored instance of HTTPd/Apache2

 Load balancing ensures that the application will be highly accessible/redundant/reliable, in addition to restricting access to the network.
 Load balancers protects the system from DDos attacks by shifting attack traffic.
 The advantage of a jump box is to give access to the user from a single node that can be secured and monitored.